 “I’m thrilled to be joining such a visionary team with a ground-breaking platform that facilitates communication between healthcare, public safety, mental health, and charitable organizations,” said Cravens.
 “The exciting part is that it can operate alone or between each organization’s existing software platforms.”

 Before joining Julota Cravens spent 12 years as the head of a major emergency medical services media source, growing it into the largest EMS-dedicated brand in the world.
-In addition, he has over 20 years’ experience in marketing and audience acquisition.
+In addition, he has over 20 years of experience in marketing and audience acquisition.

 Julota helps communities save money and improve population health by facilitating the exchange of information between area resources without the usual time-consuming paperwork and phone calls.